 X, QA team.

-Do you think this email is effective?
-How is this when compared to the following?
+Do you think that email is effective?
+Compare it with the following:

 To: Testing Team